ELELAB/environments_workshop/conda/conda.md

 This will create ```python3-env``` environment into /home/$USER/.conda/envs/

 It is a good idea to give your environment a meaningful name in order to help yourself remember the purpose of the environment.
 While naming things can be difficult, **$PROJECT_NAME-env** is a good convention to follow.

+##### Avoid installing packages into your base Conda environment
+Conda has a default environment called **"base"** that include a **Python installation and some core system libraries and dependencies of Conda.** It is a **“best practice”** to avoid installing additional packages into your base software environment. **Additional packages** needed for a new project should always be installed into a **newly created Conda environment.**

 ## Using Packages and Channels